clojurep/Matrix_Calculator_old/README.txt

-Out project for Functional Programming course in Clojure
+Our project for Functional Programming course in Clojure